Tope19/nestjs-api-boilerplate/README.md

 4. The application also makes an effort to adhere to best practices for code structure and will continually be enhanced to ensure code readability.

-5. The upcoming version will include full authentication procedures, which will help to cut down on development time.
+5. The application comes with full authentication procedures, which will help to cut down on development time.
+The Upcoming Version will include Social Login Authentication with Google.

 ***
 ### You are more than welcome to contribute to the application!